This post may contain affiliate links. Please see my disclosure policy for details.

 It has some of the best restaurants and coffee houses in town.
 But, the cherry on top of the cake is the High Tea on offer in their tea lounge.

-Serving one of the largest range of teas I’ve ever seen, you can pretty much drink it to your heart’s content – depending on your budget of course!
+Serving one of the largest ranges of teas I’ve ever seen, you can pretty much drink it to your heart’s content – depending on your budget of course!

 Fruit tea, smoky tea, white tea, English Breakfast, and even tea mocktails were on offer!